Yaromey/ssh-per-project/README.md

 1. Your email is reprecented by a unicorn! 🦄
 2. Your terminal is running in the `~/.ssh/` folder.
 3. You generated the ssh files using `ssh-keygen -t rsa -C "🦄@youremailprovider.com"`
-4. You put a nice name in the file.
-(You're already in ~/.ssh so no need to put a path here.)
+4. You type in a filename for your ssh keys.
+I'd recommend to put your username in it.
+(PS: You're already in ~/.ssh so no need to put a path here.)
 5. You had ssh-agent running so it did go without errors.
 6. You pasted your beautifullfilename.pub contents to Github via [GitHub (add SSH key link)](https://github.com/settings/ssh/new)